-I am Jennifer Musi, and I believe life is enriched by the creative expression of each one of us.
+I am Jennifer Musi, and I believe life is enriched by the unique expression of each one of us.

-I explore my perspective in every piece of jewelry I make, so that it is unique, powerful and infused with life.
+I explore my perspective in everything I create, so that it is powerful and infused with life.

 I was born in the mountains outside Mexico City where I grew up among black lava sand dunes in a house with thick adobe walls built by my father.
 I had a creative childhood.
 My mother, a textile artist, filled our home with art supplies, and from her I learnt to draw, paint, batik, dye, sew, punch rugs and make jewelry.